Living room shelving is a great way to add extra storage space to the main room, as well as wow factor.

 6. Go for an entirely bespoke option

-'Commissioning your living room shelving from a furniture maker will make the very best use of a space,' says Richard Williams, Richard Williams Furniture (opens in new tab).
+'Commissioning your living room shelving or built-in cabinet ideas for family rooms from a furniture maker will make the very best use of a space,' says Richard Williams, Richard Williams Furniture (opens in new tab).

 'A joiner will work around awkward shapes in walls and conceal service pipes or wall boxing.
 Large pieces will be fixed and scribed to the shape of the wall and skirting, which gives a very neat finish.
 If shelves are to be adjustable, look for neat and unobtrusive methods of adjustability such as 5mm shelf pegs with a limited number of peg holes for each shelf.’